Natural Skin Care for Pets

 - Constant foot-licking or face-rubbing (with or without runny eyes or itchy ears)

-If your dog is experiencing dry skin that your vet has determined is not serious, you may try treating the condition with various homeopathic remedies.
+If your dog is experiencing dry skin that your vet has determined is not serious, you may try treating pet skin care with various homeopathic remedies.

 - For dandruff and patchy hair loss, try Phosphorus